MENU

 Personal "Floating" Holiday

-• Employees hired on or after November 1 are not eligible for a personal holiday for the calendar year.
-They will accrue a personal holiday in the next calendar year.
+Employees who are hired on or after November 1 are not eligible for a personal holiday in that calendar year.
+These employees will become eligible to accrue a personal holiday in the following calendar year.

-• The personal holiday must be used in whole increments; partial day usage is not permitted.
+• Personal holidays must be used in whole-day increments; partial-day use is not permitted.

-• A personal holiday must be used by the last full pay period of the calendar year in which it accrues.
-A personal holiday that is not used during the calendar year in which it accrues is lost.
-A personal holiday is not carried over from one calendar year to another.
+• The personal holiday must be used by the last full pay period of the calendar year in which it was accrued.

 Anniversary Day